pycom/pydocs/content/tutorials/lora/lorawan-nano-gateway.md

 ### Adding Application Integrations

 Now that the data is arriving on the TTN Backend, TTN can be managed as to where data should be delivered to.
-To do this, use the `Integrations` tab within the new Application’s settings.
+To do this, use the `Integrations` tab within the new Application's settings.

 ![](/gitbook/assets/ttn-7%20%281%29.png)